-Delivering meals to the homebound is the ongoing volunteer opportunity with Meals On Wheels, Inc. of Tarrant County.
-Volunteers come from all walks of life: individuals, couples, retirees, stay-at-home moms, home school groups, as well as office, church, and civic groups.
-Anyone who can spare 1 ½ hours just one day per week can change someone’s life for the better.
+Delivering meals to our homebound neighbors is an ongoing volunteer opportunity with Meals On Wheels of Tarrant County.
+Volunteers come from all walks of life: individuals, couples, retirees, stay-at-home moms and dads, as well as office, church, and civic groups.
+Anyone who can spare 1 ½ hours just one day per week Monday through Friday can change someone’s life for the better.

 This would not be possible without the support of individuals just like you.
-Volunteer drivers deliver just one day per week, Monday – Friday.
+Volunteer drivers deliver just one day per week, Monday – Friday, between the hours of 10:30 a.m. and 1:00 p.m.
 Meals are picked up at a neighborhood distribution site near the volunteer’s home or office.
 Each volunteer delivers between 12 and 14 meals in their area and delivery takes approximately one hour.

 - Regular Delivery Route Volunteer – an individual or group delivers the same route on a specific day each week, such as every Tuesday.